Odds & EndsOn this page

 IR does not operate any funicular railways.
 However, there is a private funicular railway at Palani in southern India, with two lines and two rakes, connecting the base of the Palani Hill to the top where there is a Hindu temple.
 The rakes are coupled so that one is going down while the other is going up.

-At some mines in the east, IR does have NG freight wagons hauled by cables, but these don't really count as true funiculars.
+At some mines in the east, IR did have NG freight wagons hauled by cables, but these don't really count as true funiculars.

 Q. What are the different kinds of rack railway systems?